Detroit VA Re-brand

 Process

-For this project we started by collecting differnet pictures and objected that related to the theme stated above.
-After collecting we started by collaging 40 different smaller collage posters then we took parts of those along with new assets to make the final 24x36 posters you see above.
+For this project we started by collecting different pictures and objects that related to the theme.
+After collecting we started by collaging 40 different smaller collage posters then I took parts of those along with new assets to create the final 24x36 posters you see above.

 Designer + Context